 This is a survey developed by the APE AA Program to identify the major learning outcomes students need while preparing to teach APE in the public schools.
 Please respond to the survey by going to the link listed below and answering the questions on the survey.
 Please print the page that states you have complete the survey and bring to the exit interview meeting.
 You can go to the link below or cut and pasted the website URL below into your browser and complete the survey.

-This link provides APE assesment information with hot links to the various documents -go to advanced programs and APE
+This link provides APE assesment information & the various documents -go to Advanced Teacher Preparation and Adapted PE